bitquery/graphql-docs/docs/Schema/ethereum/transactions.md

 `transactions` type allows you to retrieve all the blockchain transactions from Ethereum Blockchain.

-Here's an exmaple query that retrieves 10 latest transactions from Ethereum blockchain:
+Here's an example query that retrieves 10 latest transactions from Ethereum blockchain:

 ```
 query {